oscarlai1998/tp/docs/team/fupernova.md

 #### User Guide

-For the user guide, I added the segments for components I implemented, such as the Help command.
+For the user guide, I added the segments for components I implemented.
 I also added the segment for Add command.
 I also helped to update the FAQ, design the logo and rephrase the introduction.

-Apart from that, I made many edits to improve grammar, correct spelling and improve the phrasing of the guide to be more audience-centric and beginner-friendly.
+Apart from that, I made many edits improve the phrasing of the guide to be more audience-centric and beginner-friendly.

 ___

 ### Contributions to DG

 My main contributions to DG comes in the form of many of the sequence diagrams.
-I used PlantUML to create sequence diagrams as well as help my teammates check and correct their sequence diagrams.
+I created sequence diagrams and helped my teammates check and correct their sequence diagrams.
 I also contributed to the standardisation of sequence diagrams.

-For the <b>Design</b> and <b>Implementation</b> sections of the DG, I contributed for the components implemented by me, such as Parser and Help command.
+For the <b>Design</b> and <b>Implementation</b> sections of the DG, I contributed for the components implemented by me.
 Apart from that, I also added the details for `ModuleList` class, `Command` class and the `Add` command.

 ___